-Caracol was a major ancient Mayan city and is now an archaeological site located in west-central Belize.
-It is situated approximately 76 km (47 mi) southeast of the Mayan city of Tikal in Guatemala.
-It rests on the Vaca Plateau at an elevation of 500 m (1,640 ft) above sea level, in the foothills of the Maya Mountains.
+Caracol was a major ancient Mayan city and is now an archaeological site in west-central Belize.
+It is approximately 76 km (47 mi) southeast of the Mayan city of Tikal in Guatemala.
+It rests on the Vaca Plateau at an elevation of 500 m (1,640 ft) above sea level in the foothills of the Maya Mountains.

 Long thought to be a tertiary center, it is now known that the site was one of the most important regional political centers of the Maya Lowlands during the Classic Period.

-Caracol covered approximately 200 sq km (77 sq mi), an area much larger than present-day Belize City (the largest metropolitan area in the country) and it supported more than twice the modern city's population.
+Caracol covered approximately 200 sq km (77 sq mi), an area much more extensive than present-day Belize City (the largest metropolitan area in the country), and it supported more than twice the modern city's population.

-The site was first reported by a native logger named Rosa Mai, who came across its remains in 1937 while searching for mahogany hardwood trees to exploit.
+The site was first reported by a native logger named Rosa Mai, who discovered its remains in 1937 while searching for mahogany hardwood trees to exploit.
 Mai reported the site to the archaeological commission for British Honduras, which today is Belize.

-However, it was not until the 1950's that Anderson and Linton Satterthwaite, of The University Museum of the University of Pennsylvania, returned to the site to carry out initial investigations.
+However, it was not until the 1950s that Anderson and Linton Satterthwaite of the University Museum of the University of Pennsylvania returned to the site to conduct initial investigations.
 During this time, Satterthwaite primarily focused on finding and documenting monuments.
 He later removed several stelae and altars and shipped them to the University Museum.